Amazon reports its first unprofitable year since 2014

 In October, the company — the second-largest private employer in the U.S. — raised the average starting pay for U.S. warehouse and delivery workers to $19 an hour from $18 to stay competitive.

-Amazon also began reconsidering its warehouse expansion plans.
-Industry reports tracked cancellations, closures and delays.
-And as companies scale back in the face of high inflation and interest rates, Amazon has seen growth slow down in its biggest money-maker, the cloud computing business.
+Now, Amazon is also seeing growth slow down also in its biggest money-maker, the cloud computing business — as companies scale back in the face of high inflation and interest rates.

 Still, Amazon continues to invest in new ventures.
 The company is working to close its $4 billion deal to buy One Medical, a chain of primary-care clinics.
 And it launched a $5 subscription service for generic prescription medication for its paying Prime members, hoping to draw more people into the program.